This year we saw Android smartphones coming with 6-8 GB of RAM, and even budget-oriented smartphones launched this year featured 4-6 Gigs of RAM.

 So another way to optimize your Android smartphone running on Android Nougat or Oreo is by closing background running services.

-Services don’t come with a user interface it basically helps in multitasking.
+Services don’t come with a user interface it helps in multitasking.
 For example, while using Google Play music, we can listen to songs even after closing the application.
-This happens because a background service is running which makes it possible to perform long operations.
+This is possible because a background service is running which makes the app to perform extended operations.

 In order to access your background services, first of all, you’ll need to turn on your Android phone’s Developer Option’s which you can do by going your phone’s ‘Setting’ -> ‘About Phone’ and then by tapping on the ‘Build Number’ thrice.